hgbritten/city-explorer/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 - Dion Johnson

+Name of feature: Asynchronous code, and APIs

+Estimate of time needed to complete: 2 hours

+Start time: 1:30

+Finish time: 5:07

+Actual time needed to complete: 3:37

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).